 Three themes emerged for me during the 30 in 30 challenge in 2014;

 I think these three resonate with most people.
 It’s partly the reason they participated in the challenge – and notice how I am not using the word competition.
-30 in 30 is not a contest, no one wins a prize and you don’t get a first-place certificate.
+30 in 30 is not a contest, no one wins a prize, and you don’t get a first-place certificate.
 You will find us each encouraging one another.
 Writing helps.

 Clarify your thoughts

-You may find as you write; you may change your opinion or find another thread that you want to pursue.
-I use mind maps to visually organize information then begin the writing process.
+You may find, as you write; you may change your opinion or find another thread that you want to pursue.
+I use mind maps to visually organize information, then begin the writing process.
 I believe the more you write, the better your thinking becomes.

 Encouraging People to Write

 I am delighted by the number of people this year that want to give the 30 in 30 challenge a go.
 These people range from regular community members to new people – I encourage you, to check out many of the new names on the list of people participating and share their material.
-I believe the 30 in 30 challenge last year inspired several new bloggers and those folks have been awesome contributors to the community.
+I believe the 30 in 30 challenge last year inspired several new bloggers, and those folks have been wonderful contributors to the community.

-Big shout out to Eric and Melissa who have always pushed me to write and also to Jonathan who does a great job with his blog – last year he did the 60 in 30 challenge and was unstoppable.
+Big shout out to Eric and Melissa who have always pushed me to write and also to Jonathan who does a fantastic job with his blog – last year he did the 60 in 30 challenge and was unstoppable.
 I am grateful for your friendship!

 Building a community